Xilinx/VMC_Help/HLS/DTC/README.md

 parameter Output data type.

 #### Fractional length
-If the Output data type is set to `fixed`, the Fractional length parameter specifies the number of bits to the right of the binary point.
+If the Output data type is set to fixed, the Fractional length parameter specifies the number of bits to the right of the binary point.

 ##### 10